exitus1/Video-Scripts/proposal.md

 ## What Kind Of Work Is Involved in This Proposal?

 - Bi-weekly News Updates displaying general news and progress that the project is making.
 - Explainer and “How To” videos.
+I look forward to creating videos on how to use LN, the DEX, Privacy, etc
 - General Decred Videos
 - Smaller form Videos for the likes of Twitter.
 - Video editing support for any community members that may request it.
-- Video material for Events
+- Video material for Events (Example: Consensus 2020)

 Videos are uploaded to Decred's YouTube Channel.